mindbat/track2-functional/Functional.md

 30
 ```

-If a key doesn't appear in a map, all three ways of lookup will return a special value `nil`:
+If a key doesn't appear in a map, all three ways of lookup will return `nil`:

 ```clojure
 user=>  (get (hash-map :blue 30 :red 100) :green)